How do I change my Windows desktop app preferences?

 - Under "Test Results", you'll see one of the following messages:

 - Passed: You've established a connection.

 - Fail: You haven't established a connection.
 See Test Your Network Settings (Windows) for troubleshooting info.

 These settings allow you to select and test the audio devices that you use to connect to audio via VoIP.
 See Audio Help and FAQs for troubleshooting assistance.

-This will show you the make and model of the device being used as a webcam.
+- Camera settings – This will show you the make and model of the device being used as a webcam.
 If you have multiple devices connected, you can choose the desired one from the drop-down menu.
-You can click Advanced to open the device's Properties window and make advanced changes.
+You can click Advanced – Open the device's Properties window and make advanced changes.
 These options will vary depending on the setting provided by your webcam manufacturer (e.g., brightness/contrast, zoom, light compensation).